akashdhruv/Para-Physics/docs/index.md

 </p>

 <p align="center"> <font size="2"> <b>
 Figure 2.
-Fluid properties during conjugate heat transfer for Re = 1000
+Fluid properties during heat transfer for Re = 1000
 </b> </font> </p>

 <p align="justify"> <font size="3">
 From an engineering perspective, it is important to study the effect of their behavior during design stages and find a way to mitigate them.
-One way is to suppress the frequency of vortex release through conjugate heat transfer from the body itself.
+One way is to suppress the frequency of vortex release through heat transfer from the body itself.
 For example, consider a two-dimensional case of a solid cylinder placed inside a channel flow at Re = 1000. <b>Fig 1(a)</b> shows the vorticity contours with clock-wise and counter clock-wise behavior.
 Now, when the surface of this cylinder starts to heat up we see that these counter-rotating vortices begin to dissipate as shown in <b>Fig 1 (b) & (c)</b> .
 The vortex release frequency reduces with increase in temperature and at higher temperatures the von Kármán vortices completely disappear as in <b>Fig 1 (d)</b>.
 </font> </p>

 <p align="justify"> <font size="3">